DVLP/Unscheduler/README.md

 - Download as ZIP
 - Unpack
 - Double click "Install.bat", allow admin access
-- Success message will(hopefully) appear
+- Success message will appear
 - Restart your computer(for some reason sometimes takes two restarts) and Unscheduler should detect itself.
 Press "S"
 - From now on Unscheduler will check on each logon if no new crap was added to Task Scheduler

 # Uninstalling

-- Double click on "Uninstall.bat" and Task Unscheduler tasks will be removed
+- Double click on "Uninstall.bat" and Unscheduler tasks will be removed

 # TO-DO's - contribute if you want